Battle of Stalingrad: Prelude

 The initial advance of the 6th Army was so successful that Hitler intervened and ordered the 4th Panzer Army to join Army Group South (A) to the south.
-A massive road block resulted when the 4th Panzer and the 1st Panzer choked the roads, stopping both in their tracks while they cleared the mess of thousands of vehicles.
+A massive roadblock resulted when the 4th Panzer and the 1st Panzer choked the roads, stopping both in their tracks while they cleared the mess of thousands of vehicles.
 The traffic jam is thought to have delayed the advance by at least one week.
 With the advance now slowed, Hitler changed his mind and reassigned the 4th Panzer Army back to the attack on Stalingrad.

 By the end of July, Soviet forces were pushed back across the Don River.
 At this point, the Don and Volga Rivers are only 65 km apart, and the Germans left their main supply depots west of the Don.
 The Germans began using the armies of their Italian, Hungarian and Romanian allies to guard their left (northern) flank.
 Italian actions were also mentioned in official German communiques.
 Italian forces were generally held in little regard by the Germans, and were accused of low morale: in reality, the Italian divisions fought comparatively well, with the 3rd Infantry Division "Ravenna" and 5th Infantry Division "Cosseria" showing spirit, according to a German liaison officer.
 Italian forces were forced to retreat only after a massive armoured attack in which German reinforcements failed to arrive in time.

 To the south, Army Group A was pushing far into the Caucasus, but the advance slowed as supply lines grew overextended.
 The two German army groups were too far apart to support one another.